 I know this doesn’t side very much, but often guys get their workouts done using 80% inertia (i.e., momentum), and what I call fools gold!
 Ever notice how often a guy wants to tell you how much he lifts?

 Because you would never guess what he looks like!
 Most guys select their weights based on the impact it’ll have on those watching, not on what effect it’ll have on their bodies.

 Slowing down the weight is your first step to seeing bigger muscles.

 The eccentric should always be slower than the concentric.
 Four seconds to lower and two seconds to raise the weight is a great place to start.

-In our programming we teach our students dozens of different ways to manipulate a lift.
+We teach our students dozens of ways to manipulate a lift in our programming.
 No more boring workouts!

-You have spent a lot of time in the gym and have seen some crazy stuff.
-Is there a way that people do an exercise or workout that can have a negative effect on their joints?
+You have spent time in the gym and seen some crazy stuff.
+Is there a way that people do an exercise or workout that can harm their joints?

 Yes, read my answer above.

 I think the biggest mistake is NOT CONTROLLING THE WEIGHT.